Nature documentary: Post-production techniques

-The "naturalness" of nature documentaries has been disputed.
-Some, particularly those involving animals, have included footage of staged events that appear "natural" while actually contrived by filmmakers or occurring in captivity.
-In a famous example, Walt Disney's White Wilderness (1958), lemmings were herded to their deaths from a cliff by the filmmakers.
-Examples also occur in modern nature documentaries, such as Hidden Kingdoms (2014) and Blue Planet II (2017), indicating that such practices are still routine.
-Due to the difficulties of recording sounds on locations, it is common for nature documentary makers to record sounds in post-production using Foley and to use sound effect libraries.
-Compositing and computer-generated imagery are also sometimes used to construct shots.
+Narrative and anthropomorphism

 Wild animals are often filmed over weeks or months, so the footage must be condensed to form a narrative that appears to take place over a short space of time.
 Such narratives are also constructed to be as compelling as possible—rather than necessarily as a reflection of reality—and make frequent use of voice-overs, combined with emotional and intense music to maximise the audience's engagement with the content.
 One common technique is to follow the "story" of one particular animal, encouraging the audience to form an emotional connection with the subject and to root for their survival when they encounter a predator.
-In 1984, David Attenborough stated:There is precious little that is natural … in any film.
+In 1984, David Attenborough stated:There is precious little that is natural ... in any film.
 You distort speed if you want to show things like plants growing, or look in detail at the way an animal moves.
 You distort light levels.
 You distort distribution, in the sense that you see dozens of different species in a jungle within a few minutes, so that the places seem to be teeming with life.
 You distort size by using close-up lenses.
 And you distort sound.
-What the filmmaker is trying to do is to convey a particular experience. … The viewer has to trust in the good faith of the filmmaker.Nature documentaries have been criticized for leaving viewers with the impression that wild animals survived and thrived after encounters with predators, even when they sustain potentially life-threatening injuries.
+What the filmmaker is trying to do is to convey a particular experience. ...
+The viewer has to trust in the good faith of the filmmaker.Nature documentaries have been criticized for leaving viewers with the impression that wild animals survived and thrived after encounters with predators, even when they sustain potentially life-threatening injuries.
 They also cut away from particularly violent encounters, or attempt to downplay the suffering endured by the individual animal, by appealing to concepts such as the "balance of nature" and "the good of the herd".

+Anthropomorphism is a controversial approach to storytelling which is used to some degree in nearly every nature documentary.
+Some commentators argue that it risks distorting or overwriting facts, vilifying threatened species (such as sharks and hyenas), and making viewers more concerned with the fate of individual animals rather than broader threats to a species' existence.
+Heteronormativity and related cultural conventions (monogamy, heterosexuality, natalist motivations) are omnipresent in documentary scripts despite their limited application to the natural world.
+One study linked an increase of empathy created by an anthropomorphized script to a positive attitude towards animal welfare and a desire to donate.